Ignia/Style-Guide/CSS-Based Languages/README.md

 - Class identifiers should be in lisp-case (lowercase with hyphens)
 - Class identifiers should aim to be semantic (e.g., `important`) over presentational (e.g., `red`)
 - Hyphens should be use to distinguish concepts not words
-- Class names with multiple hyphens should be avoided; use cascading instead
+- Be wary of compounding concepts via hyphens; cascading may provide more flexibility
 - Begin state classes with `.is-` (e.g., `.is-active`)
 - Begin JavaScript exclusive classes with `.js-`.